anna-fontani/Data-cleaning-and-preprocessing/README.md

 # Data Cleaning, Preprocessing and EDA

-This example project demonstrates data cleaning and preprocessing before ML models application.
+This project explores European farms structure dataset from Eurostat with different farms features: agricultural area, farms number, labour structure, financial output among others.

-It also includes data melting as initial dataset lacked essential information (country area) necessary for analysis.
+Data cleaning and preprocessing was performed to prepare data for ML models application.
+The project also includes data melting as initial dataset lacked essential information (country area) necessary for analysis.

-EDA (Exploratory Data Analysis) is performed to study data in-depth.
+EDA (Exploratory Data Analysis) is done to study data in-depth.

 ## Research question
 - Explore and analyze factors influencing farms performance in European Union in general and Ireland in particular.